GreallyLab/gaiaAssociation/README.md

 The gaiaAssociation package performs Regulatory LandscapeEnrichment Analysis (RLEA).
 RLEA tests for enrichment of sets of loci in cell type-specific open chromatin regions (OCRs) in the genome.
 Given chromatin accessibility data (e.g. ATAC-seq, DNase-seq) and loci sets (e.g. de-novo mutations, rare variants, GWAS) gaiaAssociation will detect any cell-specific enrichment of loci.

+A detailed guide and example notebook for using Gaia within a jupyter notebook environment can be found [here](https://github.com/GreallyLab/gaiaAssociation-Example-Guide).

 ![alt text](https://github.com/samrosean/images/blob/main/logo_with_border_transparent.png)

 ## Author/Support